In this blog post, I will share with you my 7 best WordPress themes for bloggers. (Why WordPress? Because it’s the best blogging platform.)

 Best WordPress tools to build a better blog

-While an installation of WordPress with a blog theme is all you need to get up and running, there’s a few more blogging tools I recommend to enhance the functionality of your blog: a page builder, a cache plugin, and an image optimization plugin.
+While installing WordPress with a blog theme is all you need to get up and running, there are a few more blogging tools I recommend to enhance the functionality of your blog: a page builder, a cache plugin, and an image optimization plugin.

 - Page builder – Elementor

 Your blog theme serves as the foundation of your design.
-Think of it like the skeleton of your website.
+Think of it as the skeleton of your website.
 To build the actual content within it, you need to use a page builder.